-Swollen, hypertrophied or disembodied brains - bulging with menace - are a classic plot device, beloved of the sf imagination.
-You'd expect the Old Solar System to hold a wealth of examples.
+Swollen, hypertrophied or disembodied brains - bulging with menace - are a classic plot device, beloved of the sf imagination - so you'd expect the Old Solar System to hold a wealth of examples.

 Stid: Cuddly horrors, whom one loves to hate....